startable/startable-standard/StarTable format specification.md

 -   DateTime

 Empty cells are to be treated as containing an empty string.

-Empty floating-points or integer cell may be represented with either `-`, `nan`, `NaN`, or `NAN`.
+Floating-point and integer cells may not be left empty.
+Null or missing values may be represented by either of the following valid null markers: `-`, `nan`, `NaN`, or `NAN`.

-### Restrictions on strings
+#### Restrictions on strings

 Strings may not contain characters used to represent the end of a line (such as end of line and line feed) as this would introduce ambiguity